-While the diabetic person's relatives use the wrong supportive behaviors in dealing with the disease, there is opposite effect on conducting self-care programs and in cases where the relatives adopt the reinforcing positive behaviors, there would be a better result and the diabetic patient could better cope with the therapeutic programs.11
+While the diabetic person's relatives use the wrong supportive behaviors in dealing with the disease, there is opposite effect on conducting self-care programs and in cases where the relatives adopt the reinforcing positive behaviors, there would be a better result and the diabetic patient could better cope with the therapeutic programs.

 The non-supportive interaction of the family predicts the poorer attention to self-care programs and persons who receive support from their families and friends enjoy higher levels of self-care behavior regarding diabetes.
 Also, when the patient increases the perceived social support, it leads to the increase in his attention to self-care behaviors.
-Description of the families and friends enjoy higher levels of self-care behaviors.

 Some studies show that those diabetic adolescents who enjoy more supports from their families have a better metabolic control in comparison with those who have less support and these supportive behaviors can be useful in diabetic self-management of the adolescents.
-According to the advice offered by the American Diabetic Association, the glycosylated hemoglobin should be measured two times a year at least and in cases in whom it is less than 7%, the care regarding blood sugar level would be desirable and this amount should be below 8% for ages of 6 to 12 and below 7.5% for ages of 13 to 19.14
+According to the advice offered by the American Diabetic Association, the glycosylated hemoglobin should be measured two times a year at least and in cases in whom it is less than 7%, the care regarding blood sugar level would be desirable and this amount should be below 8% for ages of 6 to 12 and below 7.5% for ages of 13 to 19.

-In many studies, the relationship between the social support and the blood sugar control and the glycosylated hemoglobin has been considered.
-Since there is no study on the social support of diabetic children from families in Iran, the present study was conducted with the aim of identifying the perceived social support and its relationship to the glycosylated hemoglobin in children and adolescents suffering from Type I Diabetes.
+In many studies, the relationship between the social support and the blood sugar control and the glycosylated hemoglobin has been considered.15-19 Since there is no study on the social support of diabetic children from families in Iran, the present study was conducted with the aim of identifying the perceived social support and its relationship to the glycosylated hemoglobin in children and adolescents suffering from Type I Diabetes.